Instructional Council

 Duties of the Faculty Co-Chair:

-- Coordinate election of Faculty Co-Chair Elect, with the Co-Chair Elect position to be filled no later than the second Monday of December in normal circumstances, and within 40 instructional days in the case of a vacancy in the Co-Chair Elect position.
+• Coordinate election of Faculty Co-Chair Elect, with the Co-Chair Elect position to be filled no later than the May IC meeting in normal circumstances, and within 40 instructional days in the case of a vacancy in the Co-Chair Elect position.

-- Set agendas for the monthly IC meetings with the Chief Academic Officer, the Faculty Forum Facilitator, and the Co-Chair Elect
+• Set agendas for the monthly IC meetings with the Chief Academic Officer and the Co-Chair Elect

-- Serve as one of three faculty representatives on College Council
+• Serve as one of three faculty representatives on College Council while Faculty Co-Chair and for the year after their term (PAU eligible)

 Duties of the Faculty Co-Chair Elect

-- Set agendas for the monthly IC meetings with the Chief Academic Officer, the Faculty Forum Facilitator, and the Faculty Co-Chair
+• Set agendas for the monthly IC meetings with the Chief Academic Officer and the Faculty Co-Chair

-- with TCC President and other administrators as a member of the Faculty Leadership Team (along with the Union President, the Faculty Forum facilitator, and the Faculty IC Co-Chair
+• Meet with TCC President and other administrators as a member of the Faculty Leadership Team (along with the Union President, the Faculty Forum facilitator, and the Faculty IC Co-Chair)

 Duties of Voting Representatives